 Whether or not the target has gone to court, the model then moves to a second period: the long-term.
 The village decides if it wants to keep ostracizing the target, in which case the costs are incurred a second time: Z for the village and P for the target.

-In interpreting the model, note that it is unimportant that we have assumed that a target who has truly offended is detected by the village with probability one and that the court never makes mistakes.
-While descriptively unrealistic, adding parameters to incorporate these sources of error would make no significant difference to the model or our conclusions.
+In interpreting the model, it is unimportant that we have assumed that a target who has truly offended is detected by the village with probability one and that the court never makes mistakes.
+While descriptively unrealistic, adding parameters to incorporate these sources of error would make no real difference to the conclusions.

-Note also that although in the model the village “sees evidence” and “detects” offending, in application the source of the villagers’ error is not always in deciding whether the target took action X or not.
-Instead, sometimes the error is in whether it was appropriate for the target to take action X. In Ueno Village, there was no doubt that Satsuki Ishikawa had written on corruption for the school newspaper and then spilled the story to the national newspaper.
-What was less clear, however, was whether this was an offense against the village or a noble act, whether it would hurt the village or help it.
-As phrased in the law, there are “mistakes of fact”-- false conclusions about what happened —- and “mistakes of law”-- false conclusions about whether what happened violated the rules.
+Note also that although the village “sees evidence” and “detects” offending, in application the source of the villagers’ error is not always in deciding whether the target took action X or not.
+Instead, sometimes the error is in whether it was appropriate for the target to take action X. There was no doubt that Satsuki Ishikawa wrote on corruption and spilled the story to the national newspaper.
+What was less clear was whether this was an offense against the village, or a noble act; whether it would hurt the village, or help.
+As law puts it, there are “mistakes of fact”-- false conclusions about what happened —- and “mistakes of law”-- false conclusions about whether what happened violated rules.

 B. The Outcome:

 Consider three regimes: (1) No-Penalty, (2) Unconstrained Ostracism, and (3) Constrained Ostracism.
 We will compute the payoffs under these regimes and compare them to see which regimes would be chosen by the village and which by the court.
-We assume that the target maximizes his own utility, the other villagers maximize the sum of their utilities, and the court maximizes the sum of the utilities of everyone in society-- the utilities of the target (amounts B, P, and J), the villagers (amounts C and Z), people outside the village (amount D), and the public court costs (amount J).
-Each type of norm violation by the target will have its own values for each of these parameters, and it is quite possible to have different regimes for different offenses.
-Reporting corruption, refusing to give up land for a road, and murder will differ in their parameter values, and that will be related to how the village and the courts react to them differently.
+We assume that the target maximizes his own utility, the other villagers maximize the sum of their utilities, and the court maximizes the sum of the utilities of everyone in society-- the target (amounts B, P, and J), the villagers (C and Z), people outside the village (D), and the public court costs (J).
+Each type of norm violation will have its own values for each of these parameters, and it is quite possible to have different regimes for different offenses.
+Reporting corruption, refusing to give up land for a road, and murder will differ in their costs, and that will be related to how the village and the courts react to them differently.

 (1) The No-Penalty Regime.
 Villagers Do Not Ostracize.